EMDR Therapy for Emergency Physicians and Nurses

 2. You report abuse or neglect of a minor or vulnerable adult

-3. If your records are subpoenaed due to a legal proceeding you are involved in.
-But said legal proceeding would have to know you were seeing me.
+3. Your records are subpoenaed due to a legal proceeding you are involved in.

 Contact me for a free 20 minute consult.